-The first significant difference between microblading and permanent makeup is the method of application.
-With the permanent process, a series of needles are either stacked or formed in a circle, and a tattoo machine is used, vibrating to put the pigment into the skin.
-With this technique, the eyebrow area is filled in completely, whereas, with microblading, the manual blade consisting of multiple micro-needles creates fine hair-like strokes to complete the look of full, more natural brows.
+The application process is the primary factor that differentiates microblading and permanent makeup in terms of their significance.
+During the permanent process, a series of needles are either stacked or formed in a circle, and a tattoo machine is used, which vibrates to put the pigment into the skin.
+Permanent tattoos can last a lifetime.
+In this method, the eyebrow area is completely filled in, whereas in microblading, a manual blade made up of multiple microneedles creates fine hair-like strokes to give the appearance of fuller, more natural brows.
+This technique is used to fill in the eyebrow area completely.

-Unless you’ve been chilling under a rock lately, you’ve probably heard of microblading, the new-ish, semi-permanent version of eyebrow tattoos.
-They’re not your grandma’s stamped-on brows; instead, the delicate, super-fine hair strokes look natural and realistic in a way that the first-gen versions never did.
-Microblading’s recent popularity has spawned micro shading and micro feathering, two techniques that give you a different brow look depending on your preferences.
-Here’s how they differ—and what that’ll mean for you.
+If you haven’t been living under a rock for the past few months, you’ve probably heard of microblading, which is the newer, semi-permanent alternative to getting eyebrow tattoos.
+They are not the stamped-on brows that your grandmother had; instead, the delicate, ultra-fine hair strokes make the brows appear natural and realistic in a way that the first-generation versions never did.
+Microshading and microfeathering are two techniques that give you a different brow look depending on your preferences.
+Both of these techniques were spawned by the recent popularity of microblading.
+The following is a comparison of the two, along with an explanation of what the differences mean for you.

 What is Microblading?

-Best for: Anyone who wants a natural brow look that lasts.
+Best for: Anyone who desires a natural and long-lasting look for their brows.

-How long microblading lasts: You’ll need a touch-up in about a month (the cost of this is typically budgeted into the fee of the initial service).
-Then, microblading can last anywhere from 12 months to three years, depending on your lifestyle.
-A few ways to extend it: Stay out of the sun, since it can fade the pigment, and avoid putting exfoliants (like retinol and glycolic acid) near your brows because they’ll lift the top layers of your skin with continued use—and the colour with it.
+When it comes to how long microblading lasts, you should expect to get a touch-up in about a month (the cost of this is typically budgeted into the fee of the initial service).
+The results of microblading can last anywhere from one year to three years, depending on how you care for them and how active you are.
+A few different ways to develop it further: Aside from avoiding the sun, which can cause the pigment to fade, you should also avoid putting exfoliants (such as retinol and glycolic acid) near your brows because, with continued use, they will lift the top layers of your skin, taking the colour with them.
+Stay out of the sun.

 What is Permanent Eyebrow Tattoo?